bowernite/base-project-config/README.md

 * Jest rules

 ## Prettier

  `.prettierrc.js` defines Prettier configuration to override some of their defaults.
 Because who needs semi-colons when your linter can catch the edge cases where you need them? 😃

+## `package.json`

+This file does not exist as an actual `package.json` to be consumed by npm/yarn.
+It is solely used to house more shared functionality (i.e. `scripts` for running ESLint and Prettier).

+### Notes

+* The `prettier` commands will possibly updated in the future to not include extensions.
+Prettier has hinted at support for formatting all files without using a glob that specifies extensions in [Prettier 2.0](https://github.com/prettier/prettier/issues/3503)